Generic name: Olanzapine Injection [ oh-LAN-za-peen ]

 - Tell your doctor if you are pregnant, plan on getting pregnant, or are breast-feeding.
 You will need to talk about the benefits and risks to you and the baby.

-- Taking Zyprexa Intramuscular (olanzapine injection) in the third trimester of pregnancy may lead to muscle movements that cannot be controlled and withdrawal in the newborn.
-Talk with the doctor.
+- Taking Zyprexa Intramuscular (olanzapine injection) in the third trimester of pregnancy may lead to uncontrolled muscle movements and withdrawal in the newborn.

 How is this medicine (Zyprexa Intramuscular) best taken?

 Use Zyprexa Intramuscular (olanzapine injection) as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

 - Drink lots of noncaffeine liquids unless told to drink less liquid by your doctor.